What this is

 The Executive OS is a media site about externalizing your work intelligence with AI.
 The thesis is simple: most of what executives do every day — remembering context, deciding tradeoffs, drafting communication, structuring decisions — can be offloaded to AI, but only if you build the right system around it.

 This is a site for people who want to do that without writing code.
 Most "AI for productivity" content is written by engineers, for engineers.
-We're filling the other side — people who lead businesses, run sales operations, advise companies, or build solo.
-The audience is non-technical operators who care about leverage, not implementation details.
+This site is for the other side of that market: people who lead businesses, run sales operations, advise companies, or build solo.
+You do not need to care about implementation details.
+You need systems that help you remember context, make tradeoffs, and move work forward.

 How this site is organized